MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

     'Internet Sales'[Order Date]
 ```

-Returns all rows and columns from the Internet Sales table, ordered by Order Date, as a table.
+Returns all rows and columns from the Internet Sales table, in ascending order by Order Date, as a table.

 ![DAX Evaluate order by statement](media/dax-queries/dax-evaluate-orderby.png)